|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Hydrogen cyanide gas (HCN) has a characteristic odor of almonds, although not all people are able to detect this odor.
 Facilities utilizing HCN or with the potential to accidentally produce HCN should not rely on odor alone to warn of dangerous levels.
-The first link under Additional Reading (below) has a detailed summary of precautions that industrial facilities should utilize if they handle HCN or cyanide salts.
+The first link under Further Reading (below) has a detailed summary of precautions that industrial facilities should utilize if they handle HCN or cyanide salts.

 Any work involving HCN or cyanide salts should only be conducted with rigorous training, written procedures, proper engineering controls, predefined emergency procedures, an evacuation plan, and first aid training.

 Get your GHS-compliant labels and signs from Safety Emporium.